Mahakala09/docker-files/README.md

 sudo yum install docker
 sudo service docker start  && sudo systemctl  enable docker

-sudo usermod -a -G docker ec2-user
+sudo usermod -a -G docker user
 newgrp docker

 Currently the accepted answer does not work for me but the following does: